If you’re suffering from nightmares or vivid dreams, one solution is to use yoga and meditation for nightmare relief.

 Writing for Psychology Today, Seth J. Gillihan PhD [licensed psychologist, University of Pennsylvania] says, “Excessive muscular tension can feed back to our minds and perpetuate the feeling of unease.
 When we experience the relaxation benefits of yoga, we can lower our physical tension, which helps release the grip that anxiety can have on us.”

 Yoga Poses & Types of Meditation For Bad Dreams

 DoYouYoga states that the best yoga poses for relaxation are:

 Focusing on pranayama (yogic breathing) also helps to stimulate the parasympathetic nervous system for relaxation and stress-relief.
 Plus, it reduces hypervigilance to help you get restful sleep.

 We can also use meditation for nightmare-relief, although you should leave at least one hour between meditation and sleep because meditating too close to sleep can affect your sleep cycle [READ: How to lie down to meditate].

-I do not recommend using vary advanced methods or any meditative technique that brings up strong emotions.
+I do not recommend using advanced methods or any meditative technique that brings up strong emotions.
 These meditations can cause bad dreams.
 And we want to enjoy a peaceful night’s rest.

 The best meditations for nightmare-relief are:

 If you are afraid of sleeping alone this will help you to relax before you get in bed.
 Given that anxiety before bed is one thing that triggers nightmares, it is good to make sure you’re relaxed before you go to bed.
-So make Anapanasati part of your self care bedtime routine.
+So, make Anapanasati part of your self-care bedtime routine.